 Some facts about living in an online, attention economy:

 State the benefits, not the features

 The mistake that companies often make – to try social media, then expect immediate results and if not, give up.
-If you are venturing in an online environment for the first time, your following will not grow from 0 to a 10 000 likes overnight.
-At the end of the day everyone thinks ROI and cash in the bank, but this is more likely to happen from consistency and authentic communication than from giving up.
+If you are venturing in an online environment for the first time, your following will not grow from 0 to 10 000 likes overnight.
+At the end of the day, everyone thinks ROI and cash in the bank, but this is more likely to happen from consistency and authentic communication than from giving up.

 Consider your goals

 - A young business needs branding opportunities and social media presents opportunities for building such awareness.

 - Do you want to use social media for public relations, customer service or engagement?

 - Perhaps you want to offer special offers on your products?
 Targeted ads to people in specific locations or who have certain interests will be of benefit to you.

 The truth is social media is more about your customer and what they want and need than about you.
 So start thinking about your brand, your values and your unique personality and why your customer would want to engage.